 If we speak into this issue, we can free women from this added burden and actually be clearer about what is appropriate behaviour.

 So what do we do?

-First, let’s approach this issue together.
+Second, let’s approach this issue together.
 Remember, this is not a women’s issue, this is an everybody issue.

 At the same time, this should not be an excuse for man-bashing.
 The only way to deal with this is to tackle it together.
 Many men have no idea that this is not OK and we need to equip men to understand the effect of certain behaviours.
 In fact, we need men desperately in this endeavour.
 We need men to be talking about it with each other, exploring it, even weeping over it.
 We need them to feel empowered to grow in gentleness.
 Biblically speaking, such gentleness is having enormous power, but using it for the care and protection of others.
 We need our men to grow in this Christ-likeness.
 To explore and mature in biblical gentleness is critical to this.

-Here is where we need our God, and our Christian brothers and sisters.
+Fifth and finally, here is where we need our God, and our Christian brothers and sisters.
 We need humility to recognise there may be some things to repent of.
 We need the courage to speak with our trusted Christian friends.
 We need to call each other out, gently and lovingly if we see behaviour or hear words that raise red flags.
 We need to be able to talk about this issue in the light – understand it, change it.